Clinery1/asmGLFW/README.md

 # GLFW in Assembly language
 This project was started Friday 9/18/20 and through a lot of segfaults and other issues, it is brought to (sort of) life on 9/20/20.
-This project is based on the tutorials in [opengl-tutorials/ogl](https://github.com/opengl-tutorials/ogl)
+This project is based on the tutorials in [opengl-tutorials/ogl](https://github.com/opengl-tutorials/ogl) Check the releases page for snapshots of the code that correspond to the tutorials

 ## Why?
 Why not?
 This was just a "it can be done in ASM so why not try it?" project.